andrewpareles/void-editor/CONTRIBUTING.md

 ## Submitting a pull request

 When you've made changes and want to submit them, please submit a pull request.
-Here's how you submit a pull request:

 [[TODO!!!]]